Digital Marketing Research And Getting To Know Your Market

 Raising your brand awareness and website visibility

-If you’re trying to expand your customer reach you’ll need to monitor the increase in visitor numbers to every page on your web site.
+If you’re trying to increase the awareness of your brand and expand your customer reach you’ll need to monitor the increase in visitor numbers to every page on your web site.
 More than this, you’ll need to know their level of engagement i.e. how long they remained on a page, and whether they clicked on to another page.

 How much influence does your brand have?